About this taught graduate course

 - Screen Cultures and Methods

 On this course, you will follow a programme of taught modules.
-If you choose to take the dissertation route, you will take 3 taught modules followed by a 10,000 word dissertation.
-If you take the non-dissertation route, you will take 5 taught modules.
+If you choose to take the dissertation route, you will take three taught modules followed by a 10,000-word dissertation.
+If you take the non-dissertation route, you will take five taught modules.
 Your exact pathway will depend on your selection of optional modules.
 Philosophy modules are assessed through essay-based assignments.

-For taught components, there are typically 2 hours of teaching per module per week, with seminars ranging in size from 8-20.
+For taught components, there are typically two hours of teaching per module per week for this course.

 You will submit assessed essays during the academic terms.
 If you take the dissertation route, you will also begin planning your dissertation and generally you will undertake your supervision sessions for this with your agreed supervisor during the summer term.
 As long as you pass your taught components, you will then focus on completion of your MA dissertation in the summer months of July and August.